Man Ray: First artistic endeavors

-While living in New York City, Man Ray was influenced by the avant-garde practices of European contemporary artists he was introduced to at the 1913 Armory Show and in visits to Alfred Stieglitz's "291" art gallery.
+Man Ray's work at this time was influenced by the avant-garde practices of European contemporary artists he was introduced to at the 1913 Armory Show.
 His early paintings display facets of cubism.
 After befriending Marcel Duchamp, who was interested in showing movement in static paintings, his works began to depict movement of the figures.
 An example is the repetitive positions of the dancer's skirts in The Rope Dancer Accompanies Herself with Her Shadows (1916).

-In 1915, Man Ray had his first solo show of paintings and drawings after he had taken up residence at an art colony in Grantwood, New Jersey, across the Hudson River from New York City.
+In 1915, Man Ray had his first solo show of paintings and drawings after taking up residence at an art colony in Grantwood, New Jersey.
 His first proto-Dada object, an assemblage titled Self-Portrait, was exhibited the following year.
 He produced his first significant photographs in 1918, after initially picking up the camera to document his own artwork.

-Man Ray abandoned conventional painting to involve himself with Dada, a radical anti-art movement.
+Man Ray abandoned conventional painting to involve himself with the radical Dada movement.
 He published two Dadaist periodicals, that each only had one issue, The Ridgefield Gazook (1915) and TNT (1919), the latter co-edited by Adolf Wolff and Mitchell Dawson.
 He started making objects and developed unique mechanical and photographic methods of making images.
 For the 1918 version of Rope Dancer, he combined a spray-gun technique with a pen drawing.
 Like Duchamp, he worked with readymades—ordinary objects that are selected and modified.
-His Gift readymade (1921) is a flatiron with metal tacks attached to the bottom, and Enigma of Isidore Ducasse is an unseen object (a sewing machine) wrapped in cloth and tied with cord.
+His readymade The Gift (1921) is a flatiron with metal tacks attached to the bottom, and Enigma of Isidore Ducasse is an unseen object (a sewing machine) wrapped in cloth and tied with cord.
 Aerograph (1919), another work from this period, was done with airbrush on glass.

-In 1920, Man Ray helped Duchamp make the Rotary Glass Plates, one of the earliest examples of kinetic art.
+In 1920, Man Ray helped Duchamp make his Rotary Glass Plates, one of the earliest examples of kinetic art.
 It was composed of glass plates turned by a motor.
 That same year, Man Ray, Katherine Dreier, and Duchamp founded the Société Anonyme, an itinerant collection that was the first museum of modern art in the U.S. In 1941 the collection was donated to Yale University Art Gallery.

 Man Ray teamed up with Duchamp to publish one issue of New York Dada in 1920.
-For Man Ray, Dada's experimentation was no match for the wild and chaotic streets of New York.
-He wrote that "Dada cannot live in New York.
+For Man Ray, Dada's experimentation was no match for the environment of New York; he wrote that "Dada cannot live in New York.
 All New York is dada, and will not tolerate a rival."

 In 1913, Man Ray met his first wife, the Belgian poet Adon Lacroix (Donna Lecoeur) (1887–1975), in New York.
 They married in 1914, separated in 1919, and formally divorced in 1937.